smaclell/smaclell.github.io/_drafts/embrace-change.md

 The end was in sight after the harrowing month which preceded it.

 On March 7<sup>th</sup> I started working at [Vidyard][vidyard] full time!
-Even before the first day I was blown away by the amazing the culture.
+Even before the first day I was blown away by the amazing culture.
 They were so welcoming and helped me get connected right away.
 On my second day I pushed code to production!
 I am thrilled to be part of the team.